pmgllc/stealth-login-page/readme.txt

 == Description ==

-Protect your /wp-admin and wp-login.php pages from being accessed without editing .htaccess files.
+Protect your /wp-admin and wp-login.php pages from being accessed by obscuring the WP login form URL without editing any .htaccess files.

+= What it does =

 Without locking down access via IP address or file permissions, this plugin creates a secret, customizable, login URL string.
 Those attempting to gain access to your login form will be automatcally redirected to a customizable URL.

+= Why it exists =

+When using a login limiting plugin, it is possible that someone is on your network and attempting to login, which will then lock you out because you share the same IP address.
+This plugin hides your login screen so you don't experience lockdowns when you didn't create the lockdown.

+= NOTE =

+This does NOT replace the need for security "best practices" such as a strong password or a secure hosting environment.
+This is an additional layer of security, best combined with a login limiter such as <a href="http://wordpress.org/extend/plugins/limit-login-attempts/">Limit Login Attempts</a> or <a href="http://wordpress.org/extend/plugins/login-lockdown/">Login Lockdown</a>.

 == Installation ==